llaske/sugarizer/README.md

 [Try it now! (try.sugarizer.org)](http://try.sugarizer.org/)

-Sugarizer Web App is a web application that runs on any device with a recent Chrome version and has also been tested successfully on Firefox, Safari and IE.
+Sugarizer Web App is a web application that runs on any device with a recent Chrome version and has also been tested successfully on Firefox, Safari, EDGE and IE.

 Features include: